villaNich/Wheel_IQ/README.md

 - Tournament bracket visualization
 - NCAA rankings
 - Play-by-play updates for live games
+- Live betting odds for games in progress
 - Twitter feed with March Madness updates
 - Responsive design for all devices